swiftlang/swift-evolution/proposals/nnnn-actors.md

 The first rule is the most direct: an actor-isolated declaration can synchronously access other declarations within its same actor (e.g., by referring to it on `self`).

 The second rule specifies that actor-independent declarations can be used from anywhere because they aren't tied to a particular actor.
-Actor classes can provide actor-independent instance methods, but because those functions are not actor-isolated, that cannot read the actor's own mutable state.
+Actors can provide actor-independent instance methods, but because those functions are not actor-isolated, that cannot read the actor's own mutable state.
 For example:

 ```swift
 extension BankAccount {